-There are many proposals, based on artificial systems, for the detailed mechanism of water oxidation by the WOC in PSII.
-Three of them are shown in Fig. 4.
-They are not discussed here and the reader is referred to several excellent reviews on this topic [58,59]; instead, we discuss below the strategies used by Nature to oxidize water.
+There are many proposals for the detailed mechanism of water oxidation by the WOC in PSII.
+A few of them are shown in Fig. 3.
+They are not discussed here and the reader is referred to several excellent reviews on this topic [58,59]; instead, we show below the strategies used by Nature to oxidize water.